 The second problem is premature closing of bidding on lots.
 Just as in an in-person auction, bidding activity tends to increase close to the scheduled closing time.
 Like the "going, going, gone" auction concept, it is possible to achieve a better auction price if the auction is allowed to continue if bids are still being made.
 As described above, this concept in implemented through the use of "Overtime," by which the closing time of a specific lot is automatically extended based on the flow of bids into the Auction.
-Overtime prevents bidders from hanging back and submitting last minute bids in an attempt to prevent competitive reaction.
+Overtime prevents bidders from hanging back and submitting lastminute bids in an attempt to prevent competitive reaction.

 In the prior system, if a valid, low bid is received in a specified time interval before a lot's scheduled closing time, then the closing time is amended (delayed) to give other bidders more time to react to the late-arriving bid.
-A bid for second place, something an incumbent supplier might be expected to do, would not trigger an overtime.
-Unlike in-person auctions, industrial auctions need to allow second 10 place bids.
-Thus, it has been found that this is an overly simplistic model, which may still be cutting off bidding too soon.
+A bid for 10 second place, something an incumbent supplier might be expected to do, would not trigger an overtime.
+Unlike in-person auctions, industrial auctions need to allow second place bids.
+Thus, it has been found that this is an overly simplistic model, which may still be cutting off bidding too 15 soon.
 A low bidder needs a chance to react to a second place bid, but it cannot if that second place bid does not trigger overtime.
-Therefore, it would desirable to be able to trigger 15 Overtime, or extend Overtime, on the basis of more complex bid scenarios.
+Therefore, it would desirable to be able to trigger Overtime, or extend Overtime, on the basis of more complex bid scenarios.

 It has also been found that it would be preferable to have more flexibility in the operation of overtime.
-Overtime is currently implemented with fixed offsets between lot closing 20 times, with fixed trigger time frames (the period before scheduled closing or current Overtime ending), and fixed extension periods for Overtime.
+Overtime is currently implemented with fixed offsets between lot closing times, with fixed trigger time frames (the period before scheduled closing or current Overtime ending), and fixed 25 extension periods for Overtime.
 In industrial markets, bidding events involve commodities of varying complexity and component packages of different sizes.
-Accordingly, bidders 25 may need more or less overtime to respond to a bid.
-The amount of overtime may need to be customized for specific bidding events or for individual lots within an Auction to obtain the optimal market dynamic.
+Accordingly, bidders may need more or less overtime to respond to a bid.
+The amount of overtime may need to be customized for specific 30 bidding events or for individual lots within an Auction to obtain the optimal market dynamic.
 It is therefore desirable to provide more flexibility in Overtime.

 Another difficulty encountered by bidders in the prior system is that bids needed to be made at the line item level.
-However, the auction takes place at the lot level, where all of the line item quotes are added up to one sum.
+35 However, the auction takes place at the lot level, where all of the line item quotes are added up to one sum.
 This dual structure results from the nature of the industrial market.
-35 due to the nature of the online auction.
-The pace or intensity Price quotations may be built from many cost elements that are added up to form price quotes for individual items or groups of items.
+Price quotations may be built from many cost elements that are added up to form price quotes for individual items or 40 groups of items.
 Some cost elements or items within a market may be negotiable and others may be fixed depending on factors specific to each bidder.
-For example, a 40 fabricator may not have control of raw material costs.
-The competition for a lot can thus involve many independent and dependent factors.
+For example, a fabricator may not have control of raw material costs.
+The competition for a lot can thus involve many independent and 45 dependent factors.
 Bids are placed in real-time and often in rapid successions.
-This requires bidders to quickly adjust price quotations for an entire lot, even though this lot may 45 damage to suppliers that would be incurred by honoring an be comprised of hundreds of individual items or cost elements.
-Initial online auctions only allowed line item price adjustments, and it was difficult to fine-tune the mix of bids.
+This requires bidders to quickly adjust price quotations for an entire lot, even though this lot may be comprised of hundreds of individual items or cost elements.
+Initial online auctions only allowed line item price 50 adjustments, and it was difficult to fine-tune the mix of bids.
 A bidder would have to individually adjust line items, while the software calculated new total lot price bids.
-This was 50 frequently too time-consuming to keep pace with the auction.
+This was frequently too time-consuming to keep pace with the auction